-While you’re changing out locks, consider upgrading to a smart lock for keyless access and to gain more control over who’s entering your home and when.
+While you’re changing out locks, consider upgrading to a keyless deadbolt for convenient access and to gain more control over who’s entering your home and when.

 Before you unpack and before the furniture arrives, enlist the help of family members and friends and do a thorough cleaning of your house.

 Don’t forget to vacuum and wash the carpets, mop the floors, bleach the bathroom, clear out the fridge, scrub the sinks and the oven, and wipe down all your cabinets, drawers, shelves, and closets.

 Home inspectors usually take care of this one, but it doesn't hurt to verify that everything is okay yourself.

 To identify whether your property has leaky plumbing, check the water meter at the beginning and end of a two-hour window when no one is using any any sinks, toilets, or showers.
 If the number changes, you have a leak.

 Mice, rats, and cockroaches are some of the more common ones, but depending on where your home is located, you might have to deal with bats, termites, and other uninvited guests.

 Take steps to uncover any nests or holes in the wall that could be signs of vermin in the home, then contact a pest control specialist.